matyasmelinda/ITF_manual_testing_final_project/README.md

 ### First Steps in Programming - Practical Comparison between Java and Phyton

-It is a registered course, which covers important concepts through a comparison between the two programming languages (variables and data types, operators and control flow statements, data structures, loops, functions, object oriented programming.
+It is a registered course, which covers important concepts through a comparison between the two programming languages Java and Phyton (variables and data types, operators and control flow statements, data structures, loops, functions, object oriented programming.

 ## My works